This post may contain affiliate links. Please see our disclosure policy.

 Dial Gauge Pressure canner

-Additionally, you cannot use starches, including thickeners, flour, rice, or pasta in your soup.
-You must also avoid using dairy products like milk, cream, and butter.
-Your soup must be comprised of beans, meat, vegetables, herbs, and seasonings.
+You also cannot use any starches, including thickeners, flour, rice, or pasta, and you need to leave out dairy products like milk, cream, and butter.
+Your soup has to be built from beans, meat, vegetables, herbs, and seasonings.
+The good news is that all of those off-limits ingredients are simple to stir in later, right before you eat.

-If you’re using a dial gauge canner, such as a presto canner, here are the pressures for canning brothy soups:
+If you are using a dial gauge canner, such as a Presto, here are the pressures for canning brothy soups:

 Dial Gauge Soup Canning

-When using a weighted gauge pressure canner (like an All American Brand Canner), you have a choice between 10 and 15 pounds, without weights in between.
-Here are the pressures you use for brothy soups in a weighted gauge canner:
+When using a weighted gauge pressure canner, like an All-American, you choose between 10 and 15 pounds with nothing in between.
+Here are the pressures for brothy soups in a weighted gauge canner:

 Weighted Gauge Soup Canning